Also See The Church Then and Now

 How Quickly The Rot Set In

-Regardless of how esteemed we believe early church doctrines to be, the fact remains that as the apostles began to die out, the church strayed further and further away from the Gospel established by Christ and fought for by the disciples and apostles.
-Historian and Methodist clergyman, Jesse Hurlbut, says of this time of transformation:
+Regardless of how esteemed we believe early church doctrines to be the fact remains that as the apostles began to die out, the church strayed further and further away from the Gospel established by Christ and fought for by the first apostles.
+Historian and Methodist clergyman, Jesse Hurlbut, says of this time of transformation: (Emphasis Added)

-At about the same time John was penning his Revelation on the island of Patmos, forces in the church were already reverting back to the Old Testament priesthood.
-The leaders, quickly moving away from dependency on the Holy Spirit, sought to establish their own authority by claiming that they were the successors to the apostles, therefore what they taught was God's truth.
+At about the same time John was penning Revelation on the island of Patmos, forces in the church were already reverting back to the Old Testament priesthood.
+The leaders, rapidly moving away from dependency on the Holy Spirit, sought to establish their own authority by claiming that they were legitimate successors to the apostles therefore what they taught was God's truth.
 In time, it was taken for granted that they were the only ones who could correctly interpret the Bible, and hear what the Spirit was saying.

 The Ecumenical Councils

-Unlike Roman Catholics and the Eastern Orthodox church, Protestants do not accept the authority of these councils but, because they believe that the councils did not create new doctrines but simply clarified and formalized those already found in the Scriptures, accept their teachings, especially regarding the nature of Christ and the Godhead.
+Unlike Catholic and Eastern Orthodox churches Protestants do not accept the authority of these councils but accept their teachings - (especially regarding the nature of Christ and the Godhead) because they believe that the councils did not create new doctrine but merely clarified and formalized those already found in the Scriptures.

 Evangelical Defense of The Earliest Councils